 Red arrow pointing downwards

-3. MAKE A HOLE FOR THE SPINDLE
+STEP 3.
+MAKE A HOLE FOR THE SPINDLE

 • Place the latch on the outside of the door and hold it in position, then place your pencil through the hole in the latch and make a mark on both sides of the door; this is where the handle spindle will go.